-Washington Medical Librarians Association (WMLA) Annual Conference in Spokane, July 21, 2023
+Washington Medical Librarians Association (WMLA) Annual Conference in Spokane, July 21

-The Washington Medical Librarians Association (WMLA) invites you to join us inperson for our annual conference this summer.
-We'll gather at Gonzaga University in Spokane on Friday, July 21, 2023 for sun, fun and meeting up with colleagues from around the state.
+The Washington Medical Librarians Association (WMLA) invites you to join them in-person for their annual conference this summer.
+They'll gather at Gonzaga University in Spokane on Friday, July 21 for sun, fun, and meeting up with colleagues from around the state.
 You do not need to be a medical librarian to attend.
 All are welcome!